• Skip to primary navigation

 02/09/2019 by

-Passport information: Valid passport required by all.
+Passport information: Passport must have been valid for 6 months.
 Return Ticket Required.
-Requirements may be subject to change at short notice.
+Requirements may change at short notice.
 Contact the embassy before departure

 Health information: Polio, Typhoid: Vaccination recommended

-Malaria: Exists throughout the year in the Falciparum variety.
-Resistance to chloroquine has been reported
+Malaria: Exists in the Falciparum variety throughout the year, throughout the country.
+High resistance to chloroquine has been reported

-Other Health Risks: Bilharzia, Cholera ( VACCINATION REQUIRED) and Rabies
+Other Health Risks: Bilharzia, Cholera, Rabies and Visceral leishmaniasis

 ATM availability: Unavailable